scento/chat4bread/README.md

 Chat4Bread is a hackathon prototype by Jannik Peters, Mirko Krause and Wenzel Pünter trying to help local farmers in Cameroon with selling their goods through a SMS-based chatbot marketplace.
 This reduces the entry barriers for basic commericial activities.

 > This is the second iteration of the hackathon project.
-It does some major design changes to
+It contains some major design changes to
 > support the testing process and removes dependencies to Twilio which caused financial losses
 > at the developers side.
-Instead, Telegram bots will be used to simulate the SMS behavior.
+Telegram bots will be used to simulate the SMS behavior.

 ## Deployment